AhnafNabil/poridhi.io.intern/AWS networking lab/lab 02/README.md

 # Deploying a Bastion Server in a Public Subnet

-## Introduction

-Ensuring the security of cloud data is a top priority for organizations utilizing AWS.
-One of the essential services provided by AWS to enhance security is the Virtual Private Cloud (VPC).
-A VPC allows users to create a private network within AWS, isolating and protecting resources.
+VPC allows users to create a private network within AWS, isolating and protecting resources.
 Within this VPC, a crucial security component is the bastion server.
 This server acts as a gateway, enabling secure access to resources in the private VPC environment from the internet.
 In this lab, we will deploy a bastion server in a public subnet.

 ![](./images/2.png)